Hyde Park Barracks, Sydney – see the harsh life that convicts lived

 Convicts living here had to follow the rules.
 They lived to the sound of a ringing bell.
 It told them when to get up, when to eat and when to go back to their hammocks at night.
 Every morning convicts had to assemble in the courtyard for a daily inspection before going off to work.

 Fancy experiencing life as a convict?
 Actually a number of Sydney schoolchildren are doing exactly that.
 As part of a living history project, children get to wear the convict shirts, eat the gruel and sleep in the hammocks.
 It’s designed to give them a real insight into what life was like here 200 years ago.
+Hop off our Sydney bus tour to experience life in the Hyde Park Barracks for yourself.

 Other interesting facts about Hyde Park Barracks